 Misterton is a village, a township and a parish on the Chesterfield Canal in Nottinghamshire, on the border with Lincolnshire.
-The parish is 5 north-west of Gainsborough (Lincolnshire) and 150 miles north of the city of London.
+The parish is 5 miles north-west of Gainsborough (Lincolnshire), 12 miles north-east of Retford and 150 miles north of the city of London.
+The River Idle skirts the parish.
 The parish also contains the township of West Stockwith.

 Richard CROFT has a photograph of the Chesterfield Canal on Geo-graph, taken in May, 2009.

 You can see pictures of Misterton which are provided by: